Fantasy football (gridiron): Effect on spectatorship

 Fantasy football affects viewership for the NFL, as fantasy owners have rooting interests that go beyond those of traditional fans.
 While most individuals will follow a specific team, fantasy players follow the entire league due to the nature of the game, in which players on their roster may play for any team in the NFL.
 Despite leading to some conflict of interests between rooting interests and fantasy success, fantasy football has been shown to have a positive impact on NFL spectatorship.

 NFL executives have recognized the importance of fantasy football's success to the league.
-A 2019 survey found that people who had played fantasy football were more than twice as likely to follow the NFL "very closely" or "somewhat closely" than those who had not.
+A 2019 survey found that people who had played fantasy football were more than twice as likely to follow the NFL "very closely" or "somewhat closely" compared to those who had not.
 Nearly a quarter of fantasy players reported that the primary reason that they watched NFL games was to keep up with their fantasy teams.
 Fantasy participants are also reported to attend 0.22 to 0.57 more NFL games in person per season than non-fantasy players.
 The NFL entered into a reported five-year, $600 million deal with Sprint in 2006 that was driven at least in part by fantasy sports, allowing subscribers to draft and monitor their teams using their cellphones.
 In 2011, the NFL directed teams to show fantasy statistics during games on stadium video boards.

 NFL players have displayed mixed reactions on the impact of fantasy football on fans' habits and preferences.
 In 2006, then-Denver Broncos quarterback Jake Plummer told ESPN, "I think it's ruined the game" due to fan allegiance shifting away from teams and towards individual player performance.
 Then-New York Giants running back Tiki Barber said that "in a game solely designed around the team concept, it's nice to have some individual recognition every now and then.
 Fantasy football does that."
-Fans frequently ask players on their fantasy rosters to score more often; Peyton Manning reported that only autograph requests exceeded fan requests for "more fantasy touchdowns" from him.
+Fans frequently ask players on their fantasy teams to score more often; Peyton Manning reported that only autograph requests exceeded fan requests for "more fantasy touchdowns" from him.
 Several NFL players have stated that they play fantasy football as well.

 A key component of fantasy football team management is tracking player injuries throughout the season.
 Critics charge that this leads to fantasy players being more concerned with the amount of game time missed by an injured player than the nature or extent of the injury.
 David Chao said that when he was team doctor for the San Diego Chargers, "The first 10 to 12 years, I would be asked 'Is LT (LaDainian Tomlinson) healthy?' to help our team win this Sunday.
 The last five years there, the question would be 'Is (Antonio) Gates healthy?
 He’s on my fantasy team!'"